openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 organization validated (OV) or extended validation (EV) TLS certificates, rogue domain-validated certificates can be used to impersonate the endpoints and conduct man-in-the-middle attacks.
-CAA records [RFC8659] can help to mitigate this risk.
+CAA records [RFC 8659] can help to mitigate this risk.

 ## 7.2 Message source authentication failure